-Functionally in SQLite HAVING clause is identical to WHERE clause.
-The SQLite HAVING clause is a further condition applied after aggregation takes place along with group by in select statement.
+Functionally in SQLite HAVING clause is identical to the WHERE clause.
+The SQLite HAVING clause is a further condition applied after aggregation takes place along with a group by in select statement.

-Always we need to use SQLite HAVING clause with GROUP BY otherwise it will act as a WHERE clause.
-In SQLite the GROUP BY clause will group rows into set of groups and HAVING clause will apply filters on groups based on specified conditions.
+Always we need to use SQLite HAVING clause with GROUP BY otherwise, it will act as a WHERE clause.
+In SQLite, the GROUP BY clause will group rows into a set of groups and the HAVING clause will apply filters on groups based on specified conditions.

-Following is the syntax of using SQLite HAVING clause with select statement.
+Following is the syntax of using the SQLite HAVING clause with a select statement.

 If you observe above SQLite Having statement, we defined multiple properties those are

-To see how to use SQLite Having clause in select statement first create vegetables table and insert some data by running following queries.
+To see how to use SQLite Having clause in a select statement, first create a vegetable table and insert some data by running the following queries.